The Brief

 Lifestyle Modelling

-The variety of crops, both portrait and landscape, ensured that Help for Heroes could use the content flexibly across product pages, campaign banners, and social channels.
+The variety of crops, both portrait and landscape, ensured that Help for Heroes could use the content flexibly across product pages, campaign banners, and social media channels.

 Final Images